 Alexander Maksik is a contributing editor at Condé Nast Traveler, his writing has appeared in Best American Nonrequired Reading, Harper’s, Tin House, Harvard Review, The New York Times Book Review, The New York Times Magazine, The Atlantic, Salon and Narrative Magazine, among other publications.
 He is the co-artistic director of the Can Cab Literary Residence in Catalonia.
 He has authored three novels: You Deserve Nothing; A Marker To Measure Drift, which was named a New York Times Notable Book and a finalist for both the William Saroyan Prize and Le Prix du Meilleur Livre Étranger; and Shelter In Place.

 Peter Robinson grew up in the United Kingdom, and now divides his time between Toronto and Richmond, Yorkshire.
-Sleeping in the Ground is the twenty-fourth book in the bestselling Inspector Banks series.
-He has also written two collections of short stories and three stand-alone novels, the most recent of which is #1 bestseller Before the Poison, winner of the Arthur Ellis Award in Canada, Sweden's Golden Crowbar Award, and the 2013 Dilys Award given by the Independent Mystery Booksellers Association.
+Sleeping in the Ground is the twenty-fourth book in the bestselling Inspector Banks series and it won the Arthur Ellis Award for Best novel.
+He has also written two collections of short stories and three stand-alone novels, the most recent of which is #1 bestseller Before the Poison, winner of the Arthur Ellis Award in Canada, Sweden’s Golden Crowbar Award, and the 2013 Dilys Award given by the Independent Mystery Booksellers Association.
 The year 2017 marks the 30th anniversary of the Inspector Banks series.
 Several Inspector Banks novels have been adapted for television and have appeared on PBS.

 Ben Sanders is the author of three previous novels: The Fallen (2010), By Any Means (2011), and Only the Dead (2013), all of which were New Zealand Fiction Bestsellers.
 Sanders's first three novels were written while he was studying at university; he graduated in 2012 with a Bachelor of Engineering, and now writes full-time.
 American Blood is his first novel in the U.S., and has been optioned by Warner Bros. for a major motion picture.
 He lives in Auckland, New Zealand.
 Supported by Creative New Zealand